- Ages 4+

 The Jane Austen Centre has not told us about their dining options.

-The Jane Austen Centre has not told us if they are fully wheelchair friendly.
+No, The Jane Austen Centre is not wheelchair friendly.

-The Jane Austen Centre has not told us if they are fully pushchair friendly.
+No, The Jane Austen Centre have stated they are not pushchair friendly.

 The Jane Austen Centre has not told us if they are dog friendly.